Pix4D: Pix4D User Conference

 Pix4D launched its first User Conference in 2019.
 The event was held in October 2019 in Denver, Colorado.
 It was attended by over 250 people and hosted at the McNichols Civic Center Building.
 Pix4D announced two new products at the event: PIX4Dreact and PIX4Dsurvey.
 Apart from keynote speeches by Pix4D staff members, there were also guest presentations by visitors.

 As a result of the Covid-19 pandemic, no event took place in 2020.
 In 2021, Pix4D launched a User Conference called "From the Ground Up".
 The conference was live for 24 hours and included 40 sessions broadcast in 4 languages - English, Japanese, Spanish, and Portuguese.
 The event consisted of Pix4D product presentations, user keynote talks to demonstrate how people were using Pix4D software, and a Speed Quiz with the Pix4D Training Team.

 In 2022, Pix4D hosted 2 User Conference events - 1 in Tokyo and 1 in Denver, Colorado.
 The structure was similar to the 2019 event.

 Languages

 Pix4D's website is available in multiple languages: English, French, German, Spanish, Chinese, Japanese, and Portuguese.

-The desktop versions of Pix4D software are available in: English, Spanish, Mandarin (zh-CH, zh-TW), Russian, German, French, Japanese, Italian and Korean.

-The Cloud versions are available in: English, Japanese, French, German, Italian, Simplified Chinese, Portuguese, and Thai.
-The mobile versions of Pix4D software are available in English.